Geodego/data_engineering_azure/4-azure_data_pipelines/6-Project.md

 - Create new data flow and name it `Dataflow Summary`
 - Add **source** as payroll 2020 data from SQL DB
 - Add another **source** as payroll 2021 data from SQL DB
 - Make sure to do any source to target mappings if required.
-This can be done by adding a **Select** activity before Union
+This can be done by adding a **Select** activity before the `Union` activity
 - Create a new **Union** activity and select both payroll datasets as the source
 - After Union, add a **Filter** activity, go to Expression builder
   - Create a parameter named- dataflow_param_fiscalyear and give value 2020 or 2021